-Our expert anterior hip replacement surgeon at EmergeOrtho: Blue Ridge Division has completed rigorous training and specialized educational programs focused exclusively on hip replacement procedures.
-Having mastered highly advanced techniques and accumulated a wealth of combined experience, our surgeon is compassionate, talented, and highly skilled in developing customized treatment plans to accommodate each patient’s individual needs.
+Our expert anterior hip replacement surgeons at EmergeOrtho: Blue Ridge Region have completed rigorous training and specialized educational programs focused exclusively on hip replacement procedures.
+Having mastered highly advanced techniques and accumulated a wealth of combined experience, our surgeons are compassionate, talented, and highly skilled in developing customized treatment plans to accommodate each patient’s individual needs.

-To consult with a EmergeOrtho: Blue Ridge Division joint replacement surgeon, please request an appointment online or call (828) 258-8800.
+To consult with a EmergeOrtho: Blue Ridge Region joint replacement surgeon, please request an appointment online or call (828) 258-8800.